m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 If the rate at which the user can achieve during the burst window is set to not exceed a particular rate, the power boost is **capped**.
 Otherwise, the power boost is **uncapped**.

 In the uncapped setting, the change to the traffic shaper is simple.
-The size β of the token bucket is increased.
-Since the rate of flow through a token bucket depends on β, a larger bucket size will be able to sustain a bigger burst.
+The size $\beta$ of the token bucket is increased.
+Since the rate of flow through a token bucket depends on $\beta$, a larger bucket size will be able to sustain a bigger burst.

-In this case, the maximum sustained traffic rate is remains ρ.
+In this case, the maximum sustained traffic rate is remains $\rho$.

-If we want to cap the rate, all we need to do is simply apply a second token bucket with another value of ρ.
+If we want to cap the rate, all we need to do is simply apply a second token bucket with another value of $\rho$.

-That token bucket limits the peak sending rate for power boost eligible packets to Ρ, where P is larger than ρ.
+That token bucket limits the peak sending rate for power boost eligible packets to $\rho$, where P is larger than $\rho$.

-Since ρ plays a role in how quickly tokens can refill in the bucket, so it also plays a role in the maximum rate that can be sustained in a power boost window.
+Since $\rho$ plays a role in how quickly tokens can refill in the bucket, so it also plays a role in the maximum rate that can be sustained in a power boost window.

 ## Calculating Power Boost Rates
 Suppose that a sender is sending at some rate `R` which is greater than their subscribed rate `r`.
-Suppose as well that the power boost bucket size is β.
+Suppose as well that the power boost bucket size is $\beta$.

 How long can a sender send at rate `R`?